MetaGuide: Collimation and Guiding

 MetaGuide is a video-based tool for precise collimation using the in-focus diffraction pattern of a star.
 MetaGuide also autoguides and has several novel features that allow optimal guiding of mid-range mounts under typical seeing conditions.
 MetaGuide can provide insight into both the optics of your telescope, and the tracking behavior of your mount.

-MetaGuide allows me to obtain sub-2" fwhm stars with a Celestron CGE and 11" SCT at 2800mm f.l. and 0.45" per pixel.
+MetaGuide allows me to obtain low 1" fwhm stars with a Celestron CGX-L and 11" SCT at 2800mm f.l. and 0.28" per pixel.
 The key is an accurate and low latency centroid that can be chased aggressively to overcome gearbox and bearing noise.
 This pushes autoguiding of a mid-range mount into a realm of performance that normally requires adaptive-optics.

-MetaGuide is free, easy to use, works with any type of telescope, and most video cameras.
+MetaGuide is free, easy to use, works with any type of telescope, and most astro cameras.

 MetaGuide has many unique features, such as realtime measurement of flexure between two telescopes.
 This allows direct observation and measurement of flexure and mirror flop.
 MetaGuide also has a novel proactive guiding feature that locks onto specific high frequency gearbox or gear tooth terms that can be more of an issue than periodic error.
 MetaGuide also uses a novel form of "Lucky" centroiding to help determine a more accurate centroid that can be guided aggressively.